hrshvrdhnsingh/basic-counter/README.md

 # basic-counter
-# Just a basoc counter using basic javascript
+# Just a basic counter using basic javascript